Individual Income Tax

 Nonresident Athlete Individual Income Tax

-A nonresident individual who is a member of the following associations is considered a professional athlete and is required to electronically file a Louisiana income tax return, IT-540B-NRA reporting all income earned from Louisiana sources:
+A nonresident individual who is a member of the following associations is considered a professional athlete and is required to electronically file a Louisiana income tax return, IT-540B reporting all income earned from Louisiana sources:

 - Professional Golfers Association of America or the PGA Tour, Inc.